 - The process for making referrals to local authority children’s social care and for statutory assessments that may follow a referral, including the role they might be expected to play

 - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals

 - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), child criminal exploitation, peer on peer abuse, Female Genital Mutilation (FGM) and radicalisation.

 If concerns are raised about the welfare or safety of a child the designated safeguarding lead (DSL), or in an emergency situation the individual member of staff, must give careful consideration as to whether a referral needs to be made to children’s social care.
 If this course of action is taken the School will usually inform parents, unless there are compelling reasons for not doing so.

 Once a referral has been made the School works closely with a range of relevant agencies in order to bring about the best outcome for the child.

 RADICALISATION, EXTREMISM AND THE PREVENT DUTY

-As a Schoole we have a statutory duty to “prevent people from being drawn into terrorism” (Prevent Duty Guidance, July 2015).
+As a School we have a statutory duty to “prevent people from being drawn into terrorism” (Prevent Duty Guidance, July 2015, updates in April 2021).
 The risk of radicalisation and extremism in Rutland is deemed to be low.
 However, given the demographics of the local area the greatest threat is posed by Far Right Extremism / Neo-Nazism.